LangStream/documentation/pipeline-agents/agent-developer-guide/environment.md

 description: Part 4 of the Agent Developer Guide
 ---

-# Passing enviroment variables to the agent
+# Passing environment variables to the agent

 {% hint style="info" %}
 This is Part 4 of the Agent Developer Guide.
 Start at the beginning [here.](./)